-Dr. Roswitha Kaiser of GDKE makes it clear that first measures have to be taken immediately.
+Dr. Roswitha Kaiser (Directorate-General cultural heritage Rhineland-Palatinate) underlined that first measures have to be taken immediately.
 This includes planning supporting structures, tooling, bracing as static security, restorative security, and injections as well as drilling and pointing work.

 »Regarding the valuable surface parts we need restorative securing soon.
-In addition there will have to be a provisional safeguarding of the structure as well as first attempts at finding a method of restoring the structure of the masonry as first measures.« explains architect Jürgen Hamm.
+In addition there will have to be a provisional safeguarding of the structure as well as first attempts at finding a method of restoring the structure of the masonry as first measures«, explained architect Jürgen Hamm.

 The work will be done step by step in about five segments.
 At present the experts calculate a total time of six to ten years – depending on financing possibilities and state of knowledge.

-The ShUM-cities Speyer, Worms and Mainz that for the Jewish world are still important places of Jewish erudition, under the motto »ShUM-cities at the Rhine river – Jewish heritage for the world« together seek recognition as UNESCO world heritage.
+The ShUM-sites in Speyer, Worms and Mainz that for the Jewish world are still important places of Jewish erudition, under the motto »ShUM-sites at the Rhine river – Jewish heritage for the world« together seek recognition as UNESCO world heritage.

 The Mikveh, donated in 1185/86 together with the reconstructed Synagogue and the cemetery »Holy Sand« for Worms are quite important for the world heritage application with UNESCO.
 For more than 800 years the ritual bath has been integral part of this Jewish epicentre.
 Unfortunately it is in high need of rehabilitation. – This means we must and will start with this rehabilitation in the coming years.
 This fascinating building shall be preserved for many generations to come and shall bear witness of the importance of Jewry in Worms.

-Mayor Michael Kissel points out especially the importance of the Mikveh and the Jewish heritage for the UNESCO world heritage application. »The Jewish ritual bath as precious cultural monument is an essential part of the ShUM world heritage application«, says the Worms’ Mayor who himself had suggested in 2004 to pursue the entry of Speyer, Worms und Mainz – as ShUM-cities that were important for the development of the Ashkenazic Jewry – into the UNESCO list of world heritages.
+Former Mayor Michael Kissel pointed out especially the importance of the Mikveh and the Jewish heritage for the UNESCO world heritage application. »The Jewish ritual bath as precious cultural monument is an essential part of the ShUM world heritage application«, says the Worms’ Mayor who himself had suggested in 2004 to pursue the entry of Speyer, Worms und Mainz – as ShUM-sites that were important for the development of the Ashkenazic Jewry – into the UNESCO list of world heritages.

-In autumn 2012, at the conference of cultural ministers, the nomination of the ShUM-project for the list of German proposals was applied for.
-In 2014 the ShUM cities had taken the first hurdle: Together with eight further proposals the land nominated them for admission onto the UNESCO list of cultural and natural heritages.
-The ShUM cities are in fifth place on the list.
-Rhineland-Palatinate (Rheinland-Pfalz) now has to prepare a copious application for the world heritage committee till 2020.
-Presumably UNESCO will decide one year later about the definitive admission onto the list.
+In autumn 2012, at the conference of cultural ministers, the nomination of the ShUM-sites for the list of German proposals was applied for.
+In 2014, the ShUM cities had taken the first hurdle: Together with eight further proposals the land nominated them for admission onto the UNESCO list of cultural and natural heritages.
+The ShUM-sites are in fifth place on the list.

 Good possibilities to earn a living alone were not sufficient for the Jewish settlement in the Ashkenazic ShUM cities.
 An important precondition for the settlement was the promise of living waterWell